Serving Memphis, Cordova, Germantown & Collierville TN

 Pest control includes minimizing the number of hiding places for cockroaches, as well as limiting their ability to move.

 You can do your part by following these steps to help keep this invasive species of cockroach from infiltrating your home:

 - Inspect groceries for cockroaches before storing them.
 These cockroaches have been known to infest grocery bags.

 - Discard any unused corrugated cardboard boxes, which become a common breeding ground for various species of cockroaches.

 - Make sure all doors and windows on your property remain shut

 - and that all windows and screens are in good repair.

 - Have all attic vents, openings around drainage lines, and sewer vents properly screened and sealed.
 Tightly packed steel wool can be a fine remedy for small holes or cracks until a more permanent measure can be installed.

 - Caulk or seal any cracks and gaps around door frames, window frames, plumbing pipes, or electrical wires.

 At AAA Termite and Pest, we can treat for cockroaches through Integrated Pest Management, which combines common-sense practices to control for whatever type of roach that is plaguing your home or business.
-We do so with methods that will be effective while also not risking any harm to people or pets.
-We determine where and how roaches are entering your property, seal off those entry points, and then work to eliminate their food sources.
-To find out more about our services, call (901) 737-7378.
+To find out more about our roach control services in your area, call (901) 457-1117.
 AAA Termite and Pest is proud to serve our residential and commercial customers in Cordova and Memphis, Tennessee.